redis/redis-doc/topics/indexes.md

 Updating simple sorted set indexes
 ---

 Often we index things which change over time.
-For example in the above example, the age of the user changes every year.
+In the above example, the age of the user changes every year.
 In such a case it would make sense to use the birth date as index instead of the age itself, but there are other cases where we simple want some field to change from